 In this brief tutorial, we will see how to prevent a package from being automatically installed, upgraded or removed.
 Some of you might wonder why would anyone want to do that.
 There could be many reasons.
-You might happy with the particular version of a package, and don’t want to waste time by updating it to the latest version which is unnecessary.
+A particular version of a package is just working fine, so you simply don't want to update it to the latest version.
 Sometimes, the updated packages might have some issues.
-Even though the developers will test the packages thoroughly before pushing them into the repositories, sometimes they might push unstable, and problematic packages unknowingly which will eventually damage our systems.
+Even though the developers tests the packages thoroughly before pushing them into the repositories, sometimes they might push unstable, and problematic packages unknowingly which will eventually damage our systems.

 Sometimes, you will just want to save the bandwidth.
 Say for example, you don't want to update a package that consumes more than 500 MB.
 So that you can simply hold it back from being upgraded.
-These are some reasons that I can say to prevent a package from updating.
+These are a few reasons that I can say to prevent a package from updating.
 The reasons might be different and vary for you.
 Whatever it is , if you want to hold a package, this tutorial will help you to do so.

 We can lock the package either from Command line (using apt-get) or graphical way (using Synaptic package manager).
 Both are easy.

 The command line way (Using apt-get)